fieldtrip/website/faq/where_can_i_find_the_dipoli_command-line_executable.md

 ---
 layout: default
-tags: faq headmodel source matlab
+tags: [faq, headmodel, source, matlab]
 ---

 ## Where can I find the dipoli command-line executable?